Graham Taylor: Crucial match against the Netherlands

 The 1993–94 season began with a much-improved performance, with a 3–0 win over Poland raising the nation's hopes going into what was now the crucial match against the Netherlands in Rotterdam.

 In October, England were to play the Netherlands in Rotterdam.
 With Norway having won the group, the encounter would effectively decide the second and last qualifier of the group.
 The game was played at a furious pace, with the Netherlands putting England under pressure early on.
 However, England hit back with a string of counterattacks, with Platt heading just wide and Tony Adams having a shot cleared off the line by Erwin Koeman, while Tony Dorigo hit a post with a deflected 35-yard free-kick after 25 minutes.

 Two minutes before half-time England were fortunate to have a Frank Rijkaard goal ruled out for offside, even though replays showed the goal was legitimate.
-However, later in the second half with the game locked at 0–0 David Platt was fouled by Ronald Koeman as he raced in on goal.
+Later in the second half, with the game scoreless, David Platt was fouled by Ronald Koeman as he approached the Dutch goal.
 The German referee failed to apply the rule of sending him off for a professional foul.
-The Dutch charged down Dorigo's free kick, with Dutch players clearly encroaching.
-Just minutes later the Dutchman took an identical free kick outside England's penalty area.
+The Dutch charged down Dorigo's free kick, although they were clearly encroaching.
+Just minutes later, Koeman took a free kick outside England's penalty area.
 His first shot was blocked, but it was ordered to be retaken because of encroachment.
 Koeman scored at the second attempt.

-Paul Merson hit a post with a free-kick moments later, while Dennis Bergkamp scored just moments later, despite using his arm to control the ball, for a 2–0 win.
-In the meantime Taylor was in an apoplectic mood on the touchline, berating the officials and referee as the significance of the result sank in.
+Paul Merson hit a post with a free-kick moments later, before Dennis Bergkamp scored, despite using his arm to control the ball, for a 2–0 win.
+In the meantime, Taylor was in an apoplectic mood on the touchline, berating the officials and referee as the significance of the result sank in.